jeannetoh99/CS3219_OTOT_D/README.md

 The subscriber should now be able to view the messages published in the topic.

-### 5. Create more publishers and subscibers on the other kafka nodes.
+### 5. Create more publishers and subscribers on the other kafka nodes.

 Repeat steps 1, 3 and 4 on kafka docker containers 'kafka2' and 'kafka3'.

-All publishers should be able to publish to the same topic and all subscibers should be able to view messages from all publishers in the topic now.
+All publishers should be able to publish to the same topic and all subscribers should be able to view messages from all publishers in the topic now.

 ### Summary